DCi-dev/ai-face-detection/README.md

 # Smart Brain Web App - AI face detection in images

 This project is based on the # Zero To Mastery - Smart Brain App, with the addition of TailwindCSS and the newer versions of React Hooks.
-Because of this, I tried a different approach for fetching the API data, the one presented in the Clarifai Docs for JavaScript (REST).
+Because of this, I tried a different approach for fetching the API data, the one presented in the Clarifai Docs for Node gRPC - by using our back-end.
 Face Detection Web App will use PERN stack.

 ## Functionality